astract-code/lusapp-backend/DEVELOPMENT_GUIDE.md

 - Look for: "Tunnel connected" ✅
 - Look for: "Tunnel ready" ✅
 - Look for: "Metro waiting on exp://..." ✅
-- **RED FLAG:** If you see "?
-Log in" or any prompts → Workflow is stuck!
+- **If you see "?
+Log in":** You need to log in to Expo account (first time only)
+  - Stop the workflow
+  - Run `cd Lusapp && npx expo start --tunnel` in terminal
+  - Log in when prompted
+  - Restart the workflow

 **3. Verify QR Code:**
 - QR code should be visible in workflow logs